 You can’t ignore it when more and more women pop up around town with branded bags.

 Choosing a charity to sponsor can be a good way to improve the relationship within your neighborhood.
-If you’re stuck on which charity to choose you can get your members in on it!
-Once you’ve chosen one, you can begin to organize events.
+If you’re stuck on a charity to choose you can get your members in on it!
+Once you’ve chosen a charity, you can begin to organize events.

-Use online channels to support the events.
-Blogs, online campaigns, paid Facebook ads which target people in the neighborhood; it all helps to promote your gym’s cause – and your gym itself by proxy.
+Use online channels to advertise and support the events.
+Blogs, online campaigns, paid Facebook ads which target people in the neighborhood; it all helps to promote your gyms’ cause – and your gym itself by proxy.

 A business that’s doing it right is Fitness Formula Clubs, a US fitness chain that sponsors many charities, including the Heart Alliance, and the American Lung Association.